-- technical problems in the development of a new programming system platform or the robotics for new automated handing systems - inability to hire qualified personnel or turnover in existing personnel - delays or failures to perform by us or third parties involved in our development projects - development of new products or services that are not accepted by the market
+- technical problems in the development of a new programming system platform or the robotics for new automated handing systems - inability to hire qualified personnel or turnover in existing personnel - delays or failures to perform by us or third parties, including some smaller early stage companies, involved in our development projects - dependence on large semiconductor companies for cooperation and support to securely provisoin their devices.
+These companies must enable us with specific technical information, and support Data I/O as a qualified solution to their customers and channel partners. - development of new products or services that are not accepted by the market